oroinc/documentation/user_guide/my_oro/my_user_page.rst

    * :ref:`Reset your profile password <user-guide-getting-started-profile-password>`

    .. image:: /user_guide/img/getting_started/my_oro/my_user_more_actions.png
-      :alt: Availeble actoins in the more actions menu
+      :alt: Available actoins in the more actions menu

    .. note:: Non-default buttons can be added to **More Actions** menu.
 If you see non-default buttons such as Add Task, Add Event or Add Attachment, please refer to the :ref:`Activities <user-guide-activities>` guide for more information.